On What Is Haiku

 The split second one starts to touch a flower—real or plastic?—that’s haiku!
 Before the hoof comes down, that’s haiku!

 First published in Wind Chimes #3, 1981 (shown below).
-Also published in H Is for Haiku, from Penny Candy Books, 2018 (shown above); also available on Amazon.
+Also published in H Is for Haiku, from Penny Candy Books, 2018 (shown in yellow); also available on Amazon.
 Thank you to Amy Losak.